lionheart/requests-cloudkit/README.rst

 Usage
 -----

-requests-cloudkit provides an authentication object that can be passed directly to requests to authenticate calls to the CloudKit API.
+requests-cloudkit provides an authentication handler that can be passed directly to the requests library to authenticate requests to the CloudKit API.
 Before working with the CloudKit server-to-server API, you'll first need to follow Apple's instructions to generate a certificate and a server-to-server key (see `Accessing CloudKit Using a Server-to-Server Key <https://developer.apple.com/library/ios/documentation/DataManagement/Conceptual/CloutKitWebServicesReference/SettingUpWebServices/SettingUpWebServices.html#//apple_ref/doc/uid/TP40015240-CH24-SW6>`_).

-Once you have these values, just plug them into a CloudKitAuth object, which you can use with requests interface with CloudKit.
+Once you have these values, just plug them into a CloudKitAuth object, which you can use with requests to interface with CloudKit.
 E.g.:

 .. code:: pycon